Patience (play): Scene Two

 Reuben is wandering around the city when he runs into a Rabbi who convinces him to come and perform a minyan.
 A minyan refers to a quorum required for certain obligations; it is usually done in public with ten men.
 On their way to the shul they find out that they knew each other when they were younger.
 He asks how his brothers were doing and Reuben informs him that Johnny had died.
 The Rabbi then seems to look into Reuben's soul.
-He sees the pain in Reuben and the asks the same questions Reuben has been repeating in his head and adds a few more for some perspective.
+He sees the pain in Reuben and he asks the same questions Reuben has been repeating in his head, adding a few more for some perspective.

-Although the rabbi feels the reason for Reuben's pain is his brother's passing he assists in helping Reuben find the answer.
+Although the rabbi feels the reason for Reuben's pain is his brother's passing, he assists in helping Reuben find the answer.
 The rabbi tells Reuben why he did not recognize him as a Jew and tells a little bit of history about Jews as they arrive at the shul.
 When they arrive the rabbi takes him upstairs and leads him right to Sarah.

 Scene Three

 Reuben goes to Phil and Liz’s place to tell Phil of his encounter but only finds Liz.
 Phil is out on a run, so they make small talk for a while.
 They bounce through subjects about his drink, her skate guards, piano, when they finally move onto the subject of physics where Liz tries to explain chaos theory in a different way by telling him a story about a butterfly.
-“A butterfly leaves a tree somewhere, and it stirs the air, which effects the wind, which causes turbulence, which brings down a passenger jet” (Sherman 73).
+“A butterfly leaves a tree somewhere, and it stirs the air, which affects the wind, which causes turbulence, which brings down a passenger jet” (Sherman 73).
 Reuben likes this analogy and superimposes his story right on top.
 He does not fully understand because he still feels like he controls his own destiny and that his actions mean something, but Liz explains that the decisions he make have an effect; he just cannot predict what that effect will be.
 They come to a stalling point in their conversation about what happened to Reuben, so Reuben asks her to play the piano for him and she does.